ABOUT SADDLE FLOCKING

 Just as good, soft, well balanced flocking may have a progressive effect, poor, hard, lumpy or uneven flocking consequently may have a detrimental effect.
 Panel flocking adjustments can be made in accordance with a change in condition, or muscle development (or perhaps loss) of a horse.
 Changes may occur due to training, alterations in workload and therefore fitness levels, age, discipline, seasonal, nutrition and diet, rider influence, environment or further factors.

 Owing to its natural, soft form, flocking becomes compressed over time and requires re-balancing.
 This once again ‘lifts’ the saddle and provides spring back into the panels.
 Riders are often of the belief that the greatest pressure is exerted under the rear of the saddle and where the rider is seated.
 Conversely the greatest pressure is exerted under the stirrup bars and behind the horses’ shoulder.
 This is where the saddle is seen to ‘drop’ in front, appearing too wide at the front and lifting at the back.
 The mistake is made by some to correct this by filling in the back of the saddle with a pad.
 This creates a greater force to the horse behind its shoulder.
 The saddle requires flocking and lifting at the front to return it to its correct point of balance.
 This can be completed on site with various tools.
 The greater the use a saddle may have or forces upon it, the greater the need for regular flocking and consequently totally re-flocking.
+A brand new saddle, with fresh, soft flocking with ALWAYS require flocking and re-balancing.
+We recommend to have this done between 5 and 12 weeks dependant upon use.

 Slight asymmetries in horse and/or rider can cause saddle slip or imbalance.
 The saddle will be caused to exert pressure on one side more than the other.
 Adjusting the flock to rebalance the saddle is possible without the need for pads or shimming.
 There are naturally circumstances however where shims are a requirement to reinstate balance ideally on a temporary basis!